brad-seeley/brad-seeley.github.io/index.md

 **A brief blurb on Brad**
 - From Brisbane, Australia; living in the United Kingdom
 - Bachelor's (Honours) degree in Mechanical & Software Engineering
-- Hobbies include working on cars (conventional and solar)
+- Hobbies include working on cars (conventional and solar), or any other things that move
 - Five years experience in TeamArrow, competing in the World Solar Challenge
 - Professional experience in consulting, mining, aviation - working as an analyst, maintenance and software engineer